Earthlyours

 These are often found in "waterproof," "broad-spectrum," or "ultra-light" products.
 Could you always check the label?

-Regular vs. Reef-Safe Sunscreen
+Regular vs. Reef-Safe Sunscreen: What’s the Difference?

 Dermatologists agree: wearing sunscreen is essential to protect your skin from harmful UV rays.
-But choosing the right sunscreen—one that’s good for both your skin and the planet—is where conscious living begins.
+But choosing the right sunscreen—one that’s good for both your skin and the planet—is where eco-conscious living begins.
 Here’s a quick and clear breakdown of how reef-safe and regular sunscreens compare so you can make the most informed choice.

 How to Know If Your Sunscreen Is Truly Reef-Safe